payloadcms/next-payload-demo/README.md

 4. Run `yarn dev` to start up the dev server

 From there, you can visit your admin panel via navigating to `http://localhost:3000/admin`.
 Go ahead and start working!

+### Deploying to Vercel

+The only thing you need to do to deploy to Vercel is to ensure that you have a Mongo Atlas database connection string and an S3 bucket available.
+Fill out the same environment variables that are shown in the `.env.example` with your own values, and then you're good to go!